iot-lab/iot-lab.github.io/docs/boards/nrf52840-mdk.md

 <img src="{{ '/assets/images/docs/boards/nrf52840-mdk/' | relative_url}}nrf52840-mdk.jpg" style="width:50%;"/>
 </div>

-The `nrf52840-mdk` open node can reset, debug and program the ARM Cortex M4 through the embedded debugger (DapLink) connected to the gateway USB port.
+The `nrf52840-mdk` board can reset, debug and program the ARM Cortex M4 through the embedded debugger (DapLink) connected to the gateway USB port.
 This component also allows a UART connection to the M4.